Kumaran-Elumalai/python-from-basics-to-advanced/python-concepts/Python_Fundamentals/README.md

-# 📘 Python Fundamentals : Day-wise Learning Summary
+# 📘 Python Fundamentals – Day-wise Learning Summary

+Welcome to the **Python Fundamentals** module 👋
-This module covers Python from **absolute basics to strong core foundations**, designed for **learning, practice, and interview preparation**.
+This section is designed to take you from **absolute Python basics to strong core foundations**, using a clear, structured, day-wise approach.

-Each day builds logically on the previous one.
+The content is carefully organized to help you:
+- Build concepts step by step
+- Practice Python in a hands-on way
+- Prepare confidently for interviews and technical discussions

+Each day focuses on a specific set of concepts, ensuring steady progress without overwhelm.
 ---

 ## 📅 Day 1 – Python Basics & Foundations